Whether you’re trying to pay off debt, save more toward retirement or just boost your monthly income, there are a lot of ways to make more money.

 10. Become a pet sitter

-- Dogvacay.com is a pet sitting service that offers daytime and overnight jobs.
-The company states that you can earn up to $1,000/month or $30/night.
+- Rover.com is a pet sitting service that offers daytime and overnight jobs.
+The company states that you can earn more than $1,000 a month working with them.
 When you sign up to be a sitter, you have to submit photos of yourself and photos of your home, as well as information about your own pets.
 The company offers 24/7 customer service via phone, email or online chat, as well as pet insurance for every reservation.

 - Care.com also offers pet care.
 You can choose occasional, part-time or full-time work — and the average hourly pay is $11.25.

 11. Freelance write